 Theoretically, yes, too much salt can kill mice.
 The truth is that too much of almost anything is always toxic to any living thing.

 Perhaps the more appropriate question is, do mice eat enough salt to be poisoned and die from that consumption?
-This scenario is where there is no verifiable evidence since mice tend to have many food sources available to them, either in the home or in the environment where they live.
+There is no verifiable evidence in this scenario since mice tend to have many food sources available to them, either in the home or in the environment where they live.
 If you place a bowl full of salt, it is unlikely that a mouse will sit down to eat it entirely unless there aren’t other food options.

-Mice will die with more than 70-75 grams of salt circulating throughout their body.
+Mice will die with more than 70-75 grams of salt circulating.
 However, it is best to administer an amount above these levels to ensure that the poisoning will be fatal.
 Because of this, experts recommend feeding one kilo of your bait with 80 grams of salt, which is above the threshold of death.
 Applying this recipe will take between 18 and 24 hours for the mice to die after consumption and total water deprivation.

 Many people choose to use salt to kill mice because it is a product that offers multiple benefits in achieving this goal.
 Some of them are:

-- Salt is perhaps one of the most economical ways that we can find to diminish the population of mice in case we have an infestation of rodents in our house.
+- Salt is perhaps one of the most economical ways we can find to diminish the mice population in case we have an infestation of rodents in our house.